 - Overview of Windows ADK

-- Building a Reference Image Using Windows SIM and Sysprep
+- Building a Reference Image by Using Windows SIM and Sysprep

 - Capturing and Servicing a Reference Image